fexofenadine/gitfood/recipes/applecrumble.md

 ## Method

 > 1. Preheat oven to 180°C/160°C fan forced.
-Combine apples, sultanas, juice, sugar, cinnamon, and water in small saucepan over medium heat.
+Combine apples, juice, sugar, cinnamon, and water in small saucepan over medium heat.
 Cook, stirring for 5 minutes or until apple is slightly softened.
 Leave in the pan to soak/soften.
 > 1. To make the crumble, combine the flour, sugar, oats, cinnamon, nutmeg, and butter in a bowl.
 Use your fingertips to rub the butter into the flour mixture until the mixture resembles breadcrumbs. <img src="applecrumble/images/1.jpg" width="35%" align="right" />
 > 1. Transfer the apples into a 3 cup capacity ovenproof dish, draining off most of the liquid.
 Sprinkle crumble mixture over the apples.
 Bake in oven for 25-30 minutes or until golden brown.
 > 1. Serve warm with custard, icecream or whipped cream.